 FMA 4442.
-BFA Media Arts Project I. 4 Credit Hours.
+Animation/Media Arts BFA Thesis I. 4 Credit Hours.

-This course is the first part of the two semester Senior Capstone in the Media Arts BFA.
-In this production course, students will develop a substantial interdisciplinary media arts project in dialogue with BFA cohort and faculty.
-They will create prototypes of proposed projects with an interdisciplinary team of collaborators from the Media Arts BFA and relevant programs in parallel arts, humanities and sciences disciplines.
-The development of the prototype projects will engage interdisciplinary media arts skills and concepts mastered in the sophomore and junior years of the BFA.
+This course is the first part of the two-semester senior capstone in the Animation and Media Arts BFA.
+In this semester, students will conceptualize and develop a substantial animation work or interdisciplinary media arts project in dialogue with BFA cohort and faculty.
+They will create prototypes of proposed projects and plan for potential collaboration.
+The development of the prototype projects will engage animation and/or interdisciplinary media arts skills and concepts mastered in the junior year of the BFA.
+Note: Prior to Fall 2025, this course was titled "BFA Media Arts Project I."